Kim-Berg/AI-on-the-Edge/README.md

-# Edge AI DemoAI-powered quality control with Azure AI FPredictive maintenance for industrial equipment using edge AI.
-- 🏭 Multi-equipment health monitoring
-- 🔮 ML-based predictive maintenance (Isolation Forest)
-- ⚠️ Anomaly detection on sensor data
-- 📈 Time-series analysis (vibration, temperature, pressure)
-- 💰 Cost savings tracking and ROI calculations
-- 📊 Live dashboard with equipment statusLocal integration.
-- 🤖 Azure AI model integration for defect analysis
-- 👁️ Vision analysis with multimodal AI models
-- ⚡ Defect detection and processing
-- 📊 Live quality metrics dashboard
-- 🔄 Fallback to simulation mode when AI service unavailable
-- 🏭 Manufacturing production simulationtion

 Welcome to the Edge AI demo collection!
-These demos showcase how to run AI models locally on edge devices for industrial IoT applications.
+These demos showcase how to run AI models locally on edge devices and some industrial IoT applications.

 ## 🚀 Quick Start